lee-donghyun/router2/README.md

 - `pathname`: The path of the location.
 - `query`: An optional record object representing the search parameters of the URL.

-### RouterProps

-This type represents the properties of the BrowserRouter component.
-It has the following property:

-- `routes`: A record object mapping route paths to React components.

 ### Router